JanSeemann92/AISA_GeosoftwareII/README.md

 ### Suggesting New Sampling Locations
 New sampling locations are chosen randomly, but only from those areas outside the AOA.
+The default number of newly suggested sampling locations it 50, but it can be less or even 0 for very small or no areas outside the AOA.